-Rust on a Dutch oven is inevitable as unfortunately, no science has been able to stop rust from forming on cast iron.
-So the onus is ultimately on the owner of the cast iron to clean and restore it.
-Fear not as there are actually several ways you can go about cleaning rust off a Dutch oven.
-Basically, all you need to do to remove the rust from a Dutch oven is:
+Rust on a Dutch oven is inevitable as, unfortunately, no science has stopped rust from forming on cast iron.
+So, the onus is ultimately on the owner of the cast iron to clean and restore it.
+Fear not, as there are several ways you can clean rust off a Dutch oven.
+All you need to do to remove the rust from a Dutch oven is:

 That is why Dutch ovens remain popular in the kitchen, centuries after the first Dutch oven was actually used.